18 Ways to Get Paid To Answer Questions

 Chegg is a site that was created to help students with their homework and studies.

-As a college educator at Chegg, you get paid for helping those students.
-You can help students with a variety of subjects, from science to English.
+As a college educator at Chegg, you get paid to help those students.
+You can help students with various subjects, from science to English.

-You retain copyright to any of your own curricula you upload to the site.
+You retain copyright to any curricula you upload to the site.
 Payment is made via Venmo or PayPal every week.

 Maven is a professional consulting firm that offers micro-consulting services from independent contractors.